tewhey-lab/tewhey-lab.github.io/gratitude/index.md

 This position will focus on understanding cell-specific signaling mechanisms in the lung and their role in inflammatory lung diseases such as lung injury and ARDS.

-<Strong>Position 2</Strong>: Postdoctoral Fellow – Drug Delivery & Nanomedicine
+<Strong>Position 2: Postdoctoral Fellow – Drug Delivery & Nanomedicine</Strong>
 We are seeking a postdoc with a background in:
 - Drug delivery systems, particularly lipid nanoparticles
 - mRNA delivery and nucleic acid therapeutics